Table of Contents

 Schedule your posts:

-Begin crafting your social media posts as soon as you can.
-This will save time later when the rush of the holiday season is upon you.
+Begin crafting your social media posts once you have your posting plan ready.
+This will save time when the rush of the holiday season takes over you.
 The best way to schedule your posts is to use a social media scheduling tool.
 There are many such tools out there, you need to pick the one which suits you best.

 Setup your Facebook ads: